ElektraInitiative/libelektra/doc/decisions/5_implemented/decision_process.md

 - a link from [README.md](../README.md) from the "Drafts" section to this decision.
 - optional backlinks from related decisions.

+> Everyone must agree that the problem exists so that a decision PR in "Drafts" step can be merged.
-> At least the problem must be clear to everyone involved before the decision can leave the "Drafts" status.
+> At least the problem must be clear to everyone involved before the decision can leave the "Drafts" step.
-> It must be so clear that everyone would be able to write a test case that shows if a solution fixes the problem.
+> It must be so clear that everyone would be able to describe a test case that shows if a solution fixes the problem.

 ### In Discussion